-Hope offers compassionate grief counseling for people of all ages.
+Hope offers compassionate grief counseling for adults, children, and teens.
 Help is available to everyone in the community at no charge, thanks to generous donations.
-Our grief support groups, led by professional counselors, are held at different times and locations throughout southwest Florida.
-Special opportunities are also available for grieving children and teens, including our annual Rainbow Trails bereavement camp.
+Our grief support groups are led by Hope’s professional bereavement counselors.

 Music therapy is a creative opportunity to express emotions within an atmosphere of comfort and relaxation.
-You may join in the making of music or choose to listen – or both.
-Therapeutic experiences may include song writing, music performances, vocal or musical improvisation.
-No musical background or experience is necessary to enjoy the many benefits of music therapy, including:
+No musical background or experience is necessary to enjoy its many benefits, including:

 - Anxiety and stress reduction